 An in vitro cytogenicity study in mammalian cells or an in vitro micronucleus study is an information requirement under Annex VIII to REACH (Section 8.4.2.).

 You have adapted this information requirement under Annex XI, Section 1.5. ('Grouping of substance and read-across').
-In support of your adaptation, you have provided the following information:
+In support of your adaptation, you have provided a key study in your dossier: